 Then came the March 7 Monster Day … prime conditions with trees in play, and a full cast.
 A Top 3 Day this season.

 On March 8, Margo, RacerX and I skied more perfect spring conditions, on a deserted mountain:

 This season was almost completely “shoulder.”
 Early season went from Dec 1 through Feb 25.
 Winter arrived on the weekend of Feb 26 – 28.
 The rest was spring.
-The only regret I’ve got is missing possibly the best day of the year at Gore, February 28.
-I’ll leave it to Jeff to tell that tale.
+The only regret I’ve got is missing possibly the best day of the season, February 28.

 A decent year all things considered.
 The weather itself only barely cooperated.
 By knowing my home mountain better, I’m getting more out of every day on the hill.
 Reading this over, I do feel like I got my money out of that full pass.
 I’ll be buying another.